 Multi-Cooker Tips & Tricks

-- Regularly checking the pressure valve to make sure it's free from food residue
+- Make sure the pressure valve free from food residue.

-- Regularly removing and cleaning the silicon rubber seal for cleaning
+- Regularly remove and clean the silicon rubber seal.

-- Always use a tea towel to open the pressure release valve and remove the lid to protect your hands!
+- Using a towel to open the pressure release valve and remove the lid can help prevent burns on your hands.

 - Be careful not to overcrowd the cooking pot when browning meat for a recipe.

-- If using oil or butter for sautéing, add it after the preheating the multi-cooker.
+- If using oil or butter for sautéing, add it after preheating.

-- To easily drain grease after searing or sautéing food, place the lid on the cooking pot in the drain position and hold it securely with hot pads while pouring grease into a heat safe container.
+- To drain grease, make sure the lid is in place on the cooking pot and that it’s in the drain position.
+Hold with hot pads and pour grease into a heat safe container.

 - Foods will steam faster if cooked in a single layer.